bcervantes-keedio/kloudsense/README.md

 KloudSense own componentes developed by Keedio:
   - **Prometheus-Drools Adapter (PDA)**: This module receives the alerts sent by Prometheus (like the alerts sent to Alertmanager) and sends each of these alerts to a specified container in Drools to be processed.
   - **Rsyslog-Config**: These configuration files and codes are used to send the DC/OS system and containers logs to CrateDB for further analysis.
-  - **Docker-Compose Deploy**: Deploy in standalone and connections of this system with docker-compose
+  - **Docker-Compose Deploy**: Deploys in standalone and  enables connections of this system with docker-compose
-  - **Analytics**: Predictive and anomaly detection models for look up possible errors on the target cluster.
+  - **Analytics**: Offers two types of models; predictive models and anomaly detection models.
+KloudSense allows the user both to detect errors that currently affects the cluster as well as future situations that may require preventive action.
-  - **Alert Rules**: Main Prometheus alerting rules for detect the more common error situations.
+  - **Alert Rules**: Main Prometheus rules system for detection of the more common errors.
-  - **Drools Rules**: Rules to make decisions based in the Prometheus Alerts.
+  - **Drools Rules**: Rules to make decisions based on Prometheus alerts.
   - **Airflow DAGs**: DAGs of Apache Airflow to make actions on the cluster.

 The rules, dags and config are customizable for each cluster and context.